ellaesnastya005/SQL_Works/README.md

-Here you can find realisation of Practice Assignments for cours "Introduction to Databases"
+Here you can find realisation of Practice Assignments for course "Introduction to Databases"